 Providence St. Vincent Medical Center is home to the world's most advanced operating room suite for brain tumors, with the West Coast's only movable intraoperative magnetic resonance imaging.

 We are committed providing compassionate, reliable and safe care.
 That’s why we continually implement quality initiatives that ensure our patients receive the absolute best care.
-Our quality dashboard shows ours progress on five quality measures.

 - Jennifer Burrows, chief executive officer